libical/libical/doc/UsingLibical.md

 #### 3.1.3 Values

 Values are represented in a similar way to properties; a base class and many "derived " classes.
-A value is essentially a abstract handle on a single fundamental type, a structure or a union.
+A value is essentially an abstract handle on a single fundamental type, a structure or a union.

 #### 3.1.4 Parameters